Cacti/plugin_flowview/README.md

 # Changelog

+--- develop ---

+* issue: Partition tables were not being pruned.
+* issue: Make the flow_collector.php resilient to loss of the database server.
+* feature: New database design.
+Support for v5, v9, IPFIX flows transparently
+* feature: Remove Open Flash Charts and use C3 Charts instead
+* feature: Reworked user interface
+* feature: Units files for systemd systems for flow-capture service
+* feature: Remove use of Flow Tools
+* feature: Support IPv4 and IPv6
+* feature: Support daily and hourly partitioning

 --- 2.1 ---
 * issue: Prepare for sunrise theme in 1.1.17
 * issue: Clean up the filter logic to preserve values